sampsyo/home/_drafts/scope.md

 ## A Proper Desugaring

 The problem with all of these examples it that I haven't faithfully translated my original λ-calculus into JavaScript.
 I assumed that the λ-calculus `let` construct could map directly onto JavaScript's `let`.
-But a more faithful translation of `let x = e1 in e2` just uses function application:
+But a more faithful translation of `let x = e1 in e2` would use function application instead:

 ```typescript
 (x => e2)(e1)